HPE security service

 As already mentioned, starting with version 1.60 and later, HPE iLO 6 is compliant with the IEEE 802.1AR standard.

-The following table explains how the X509 Subject field attributes are used in iLO LDevID CSRs when iLO 6 firmwrare is 1.60 or above.
+The following table explains how the X509 Subject field attributes are used in iLO LDevID CSRs when iLO 6 firmware is 1.60 or above.
 Empty Example cells mean that value of the corresponding attribute is fixed and mentioned in the Value cell.

 TIP